-The ECO selection reduces the acceleration and top speed of the motorcycle.
+The ECO selection reduces the acceleration and top speed of the motorcycle but increases the amount of regeneration when the throttle is released.
 It is an ideal mode for when you want softer acceleration.
 This position is also good for newer riders and for extending range.

-The SPORT selection causes the motorcycle to accelerate at a significantly faster rate.
+The SPORT selection causes the motorcycle to accelerate at a significantly faster rate but decreases the amount of regeneration when the throttle is released.
 This position is recommended for advanced riders.

-The CUSTOM selection has customizable performance settings by using the smartphone application (refer to "Smartphone Application", on page 3-15).
+The CUSTOM selection has customizable performance settings by using the smartphone application (refer to "Smartphone Application", on page 3.16).